 In the U.S., companies that produce pre-processed hemp can list on major exchanges.
 The same goes for Canada-based pot companies in the hemp market.
 U.S.-based CBD stocks are listed on OTC markets.
 In any case, check that your broker allows trades for the market you’re targeting.

-Conclusion: Should You Consider Trading Hemp Stocks In 2020?
+Conclusion: Should You Consider Trading Hemp Stocks?